If you are comfortable with the techniques described in the chapters before you are ready to advance to the next level

 - check the hash assigned to that frame

-Now we add a frame with the players car in the picture to the scene by doing the following:
+Now we add a frame with the players car in the picture to the scene.
+There are two ways to add a specific frame to the scene:

 - search for a frame with the players car in the recordings and press CTRL-C

-- navigate to the next frame we created with the “Frame +” button
+- create a new frame in the scene with the “Frame +” button

-- press CTRL-R to insert the new frame from the clipboard
+- press CTRL-R to replace the newly inserted frame with the frame from the clipboard2.
+Use the Add2Scene button

 Now colorize the car, create a mask and assign a hash like above.